 As seen last week, here is the first thing people entering Hillsboro, Oregon see now along NE Brookwood.
 A data center with massive concrete walls, no windows, and spiked iron fences surrounding the Gulag-like facility.

-Final Thoughts: The City of Hillsboro will continue on this path well into the future- the City Council has given the City staff the authority to spend over $200,000,000 dollars to get these jobs and these factories.
-Like it or not this is happening and it wasn’t the city it would be the private sector.
+Final Thoughts: The City of Hillsboro will continue on this path well into the future- the City Council has given the City staff the authority to spend almost $200,000,000 dollars to get these jobs and these factories.
+Like it or not, this is happening, and it wasn’t the city it would be the private sector.
 So let me applaud the City on a job well done.
 From here on out I hope you go for it…buy every parcel.
 Plow every acre and make every deal and let’s do it as fast as we can and get it over with.
-Get all the jobs that exist and let’s incentivize every deal with tax giveaways and freebies.
-Takedown the Erdman’s Red Barn, cut more ancient oaks, and bury more native graves.
+Get all the jobs that exist, and let’s incentivize every deal with tax giveaways and freebies.
+Takedown the Erdman’s Red Barn, cut more ancient oaks and bury more native graves.
 Please.
-Hurry it up and let’s move on to more important things like our people and their needs.
+Hurry it up, and let’s move on to more important things like our people and their needs.

 Having a home to live in and own should be another.

 Want to respond?
 Comment below, follow us on Twitter or Facebook.
 Email us at email@example.com.

 With the city willing to spend that kind of money on real estate – what kind of profit do they expect to make when they sell it?
 And how much will they then give away to bring in these businesses?
 You’d think city government would and should be completely transparent when it comes to spending taxpayers money!
 And I do believe progress is a good thing but at what cost?